a-rimpapa/img-classification-adversarial-examples/README.md

 # img-classification-adversarial-examples
 A repository containing examples of adversarial machine learning for image classification in PyTorch.

+TODO maybe change file main.ipynb to examples.ipynb and utils.py to main.py (only show examples in Jupyter notebook and have entire code in .py script file)

 Adversarial machine learning is ....
 The goal is to construct an image which a human can classify correctly, but which a neural network classifies wrongly.

 An adversarial example is ...